Wes Hoolahan: Norwich City

 On 15 December 2012, it was announced that Hoolahan had signed a new deal with Norwich City worth a reported £40,000 per week, keeping him at the club until 2015.

 In January 2014, Hoolahan was the subject of transfer speculation from Aston Villa who reportedly had a bid of £1 million rejected.
 A few days after this reported bid, Hoolahan put in a transfer request which was turned down by the club.
 On 7 March, Hoolahan scored the opening goal against Villa in a 4–1 defeat, and executed a muted celebration.

 In August 2014, Hoolahan signed a new contract to keep him at the club until the end of the 2016–17 season.

 On 19 April 2015, Hoolahan was selected in the Football Manager Team of the Decade at the Football League Awards.
 Hoolahan made 32 appearances for Norwich in the 2015–16 season, scoring four goals, as the Canaries were relegated from the Premier League.

 On 1 August 2016, Hoolahan agreed a new contract to keep him at Norwich City until 2018.
 He made his 300th Norwich appearance on 5 November 2016 in a 3–2 home defeat against Leeds United.
 On 7 May 2017, Hoolahan was announced as Norwich City's Player of the Season for 2016–17.
 In the last match of the season on 7 May 2017, Hoolahan scored two goals and registered an assist against Queens Park Rangers.
 He made 33 appearances in 2016–17, all of which came in the league, and scored seven goals.

 On 23 April 2018, it was announced that Hoolahan would be leaving at the end of the season after being with the club for 10 years.
 Five days later, Hoolahan played in his last home match for Norwich City against Leeds United where he was given a guard of honour by both sets of players.
 As this was his last home appearance, he was rewarded with the captain's armband.
 Hoolahan scored his first league goal of the season and assisted the goal for Josh Murphy as Norwich won the match 2–1.

 West Bromwich Albion

 On 14 September 2018, Hoolahan signed for West Bromwich Albion on a short-term deal.
 Four days later, Hoolahan made his Albion debut in a 4–2 win against Bristol City as a 74th-minute substitute.
 Despite not starting a league game for Albion since joining in September, on 1 February 2019 Hoolahan's deal was extended until the end of the 2018–19 season.
 He was released by Albion at the end of the season.

 Newcastle Jets

 On 9 August 2019, Hoolahan signed a one-year deal with Newcastle Jets for the upcoming 2019–20 A-League season.
 However he suffered a serious ankle injury ahead of the season and consequently did not make his first appearance for them until a 1–1 draw at home to Melbourne Victory in February 2020.
-He would ultimately only make five appearances for the side.
+He would ultimately only make five appearances for the team.